juepi/PIO-ESP32-OneWireTemp/README.md

 - Tested with 3 DS18B20 sensors

 ### v1.0.1
-- Bugfix handling network outages (no MQTT publishing)
+- Bugfix handling network outages (no MQTT publishing if not connected)

+### v1.0.2
+- Possible bugfix in template for endless loop while trying to subscribe to topics
+- Added additional infos in WebUI